DubiousCactus/metabatch/README.md

 Training meta-learning models efficiently can be a challenge, especially when it comes to creating random tasks of a consistent shape in one batch.
-The task creation process can be time-consuming and typically requires all tasks to have the same amount of context and target points.
+The task creation process can be time-consuming and typically requires all tasks in the batch to have the same amount of context and target points.
 This can be a bottleneck during training:

 ```python
 # Sample code for creating a batch of tasks with traditional approach